Electric Light Orchestra: 2014–2025: Jeff Lynne's ELO

 In 2017 they played their "Alone in the Universe" tour.
 That same year, on 7 April, they played at the Rock and Roll Hall of Fame as they were inducted during the 32nd Annual Induction Ceremony.

 The band continued to tour in 2018 in North America and Europe.
 A video was created for the City of Birmingham which used the original recording of "Mr. Blue Sky" as its music; this was played at the Gold Coast 2018 Commonwealth Games Closing Ceremony during the handover presentation of Birmingham 2022.
 On 3 August 2018, Secret Messages was reissued "as originally conceived" as a double album.
 It included several cut tracks, such as the CD exclusive bonus track "Time After Time", B-side exclusives "Buildings Have Eyes" and "After All", the Afterglow exclusives "Mandalay" and "Hello My Old Friend", and the 2001 reissue exclusives "Endless Lies" and "No Way Out".
 On 22 October 2018, Lynne announced that Jeff Lynne's ELO would embark on a 2019 North American tour from June to August 2019.

 ELO released their 14th album, From Out of Nowhere, on 1 November 2019.
 While a tour from the album was announced to begin in October 2020, the official Jeff Lynne's ELO Twitter page later announced that the tour was cancelled due to the COVID-19 pandemic.

 On 18 March 2024, ELO announced the Over And Out Tour, a final tour of North America that would span August to October 2024.
 Tandy died in 2024, at the age of 76.
 Lynne announced his death on social media on 1 May 2024, and said Tandy had been "a remarkable musician and friend."
 On 21 October 2024, it was announced that ELO would perform a farewell concert at the BST event in Hyde Park, London, on 13 July 2025.
 That same month, it was reiterated that Lynne was "unambiguous" about the tour being the band's last.
-On 12 July, the day before the show was to take place, it was announced to have been cancelled due to Lynne having a 'systemic infection' and would not be rescheduled.
+In July 2025, during his Over and Out tour, Lynne suffered a hand injury while travelling in a taxi in London.
+The last two shows on the UK tour (which were to be the band's last ever) were cancelled due to Lynne's health, with no plans to reschedule.
+On 12 July, the day before the Hyde Park show was to take place, it was announced to have been cancelled due to Lynne having a "systemic infection" and would not be rescheduled.